mingli-ai/FaVeST/README.md

    3. m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
 We have used some functions of this package for visualization of tangent fields.
    4. QpS2.m: A function used for computing the weights and quadrature nodes (for a given degree and a specific type of quadrature rule) in both Cartesian and spherical coordinates.

 * **Setup.m**: The script used for downloading NFFT package (compatible with the user's operating system and computing environment) and unzipping and installing the package in the current folder of FaVeST.
 If the installation is successful, users can test FaVeST in the demos and examples.
-Note that **Setup.m** is only tested successfully on **macOS High Sierra or higher version, Windows7，8，10**.
-Please make sure that your operating system fits the requirements of NFFT package.</span>
+The **Setup.m** and **Demo.m** have been tested on **Ubuntu 16.04.6, macOS High Sierra and Mojave, Windows7，8，10**.
+Please make sure that your operating system meets the requirement of NFFT package.</span>

 * **Demo.m**: This is used to test whether users have successfully configured NFFT packages by running **Setup.m**, as an immediate test for **FaVeST_fwd.m** and **FaVeST_adj.m** on a tangent field.